 - name: youruser

 selinux_user: staff_u

---- Example5 ---
+--- Example6 ---

 To redirect a legacy username to the <default> user for a

 distribution, ssh_redirect_user will accept an SSH connection and

 emit a message telling the client to ssh as the <default> user.

 SSH clients will get the message:

 users:

 - default

 - name: nosshlogins

 ssh_redirect_user: true

-'''

-'''

---- Example6 ---
+--- Example7 ---

 Override any ''default_user'' config in /etc/cloud/cloud.cfg with

 supplemental config options.

 This config will make the default user to mynewdefault and change

+(continues on next page)

+'''

+'''

 the user to not have sudo rights.

 ssh_import_id: [chad.smith]

 user:

 name: mynewdefault

 sudo: null

---- Example7 ---
+--- Example8 ---

 Avoid creating any ''default_user''.

 users: []

 '''